Flores Island (Azores): Important Bird Area

 The island of Flores and the neighbouring Corvo Island, along with the surrounding waters, form the 210,400 ha Corvo and Flores Important Bird Area (IBA), designated as such by BirdLife International because it provides feeding and breeding sites for populations of Cory's, little and Manx shearwaters, as well as roseate and common terns and, possibly, Madeiran storm petrels.

 Climate

 Under the Köppen climate classification, Flores Island has a humid subtropical climate (Cfa) that transits into an oceanic climate (Cfb) at higher elevations.
 Its climate is largely influenced by the warm Gulf Stream and the surrounding ocean, resulting in a narrow temperature range and a wet climate.
 Winters are very mild and rainy with a February average of 14.5 C. Summers are warm to hot with the average temperature in August averaging 26.0 C during the day and 20.3 C during the night.
 Throughout the year, temperatures rarely exceed 30 C or fall below 5 C.

 Precipitation is significant throughout the year, although summer months are drier than winter months.
 There are around 240 days with measurable precipitation.
 Humidity is constantly high (around 80% at sea level, increasing with altitude).

-The microclimate of the forest park of Fazenda allows the development of a great number and variety of exotic species from all over the world.